SeemaM24/ZooPlusCodingTask/README.md

 3. TestGetPetByIdValidation.java, TestGetPetbyIdStatus.java and TestDeletePetById.java are written in JUnit to test the PetMaster.java class.

 4. The test classes includes tests which can results for Run, Error and Failures statuses of JUnit.

+Kindly note: This project has been developed using Eclipse and repository used as GitHub.